Airtable

 vs Airtable12 alternatives

-Airtable is a cloud-based relational database platform that lets teams build custom workflows using flexible views — Grid, Kanban, Calendar, Gantt, and Timeline — with automations, an Interface Designer, and over 1,000 integrations.
-Its free plan supports up to 1,000 records per base, 1GB of attachments, and 100 automation runs per month.
-Paid plans start at $20/user/month for Team and $45/user/month for Business, with read-only collaborators free on all plans.
+Airtable is a cloud-based relational database platform with flexible views (Grid, Kanban, Calendar, Gantt, Timeline), an Interface Designer for custom apps, and Omni AI for building workflows with natural language.
+Its free plan supports 1,000 records per base, 1GB of attachments, and 100 automation runs per month .
+Paid plans start at $20/user/month for Team and $45/user/month for Business, with all paid plans billed per editor in the workspace.

 Why Teams Switch From Airtable